mLuxcid/celosia/README.md

 # celosia
-celosia is an Open-source operating system built on top of a microkernel.
+celosia is an Open-source RISC-V operating system built on top of a microkernel.
-It is written in C++
+It is written in C

 ## building